ohscar/rmalloc/doc/paper/jeff.rst

 A weakly locked block can be treated as unlocked in the compacting phase so it can be reclaimed.
 Care needs to be taken by the client code since compacting invalidates the pointer to memory.

 The array of header items grows down from the top of the client-supplied heap.
-New handles searched for starting at ``g_memory_top`` and down until ``g_memory_bottom``.
+New handles are searched for starting at ``g_memory_top`` and down until ``g_memory_bottom``.
 If there is no free header when requested and there is no overlap between existing memory (including the newly requested size in case of a malloc), ``g_memory_bottom`` is decreased and a fresh handle is returned.

-The optional member ``next_unused`` is a compile-time optimization for speeding up the *O(n)* find header operation to *O(1)* at the expense of an extra memory. ``g_unused_header_root`` is set to header newly marked unused and the next pointer is set to the old unused header root.
+The optional member ``next_unused`` is a compile-time optimization for speeding up the *O(n)* find header operation to *O(1)* at the expense of an extra memory. ``g_unused_header_root`` is set to the header that is newly marked as unused and the next pointer is set to the old unused header root.
 Setting ``memory`` to ``NULL`` indicates an unused header.

 ``g_header_root`` points to the latest used header.
 At compact time, it's sorted in memory order.